 Mocha Cabana has a taste for recycling as well!
 They reuse packaging and recycle bottles, cardboard, and plastics.
 Have you heard about Mocha Local?
-It’s Mocha Cabana’s very own meal kit service and online farmer’s market, and everything is sourced from local farmers!
-Sourcing local cuts down on transportation emissions and costs as well as supports other local businesses to help them reach their full potential.
+It’s Mocha Cabana’s very own meal kit service and online farmer’s market, and everything is sourced locally!
+Sourcing locally cuts down on transportation emissions and costs as well as supports other local businesses to help them reach their full potential.
 Mocha Cabana focuses on reduced packaging for Mocha Local, and from its suppliers, sourcing compostable packaging materials whenever possible, even if it means ordering individual items from specific companies or paying a bit more.

 Naturistas is going above and beyond to reduce waste.
 They have a blending bar where customers can mix their own scents for various products and refill their own containers.
-They also sell soap without any packaging.
-They donate cardboard boxes to Roost 2 Roost for moving, and send any packing peanuts they receive to UPS for reuse.
+The staff donate cardboard boxes to Roost 2 Roost for moving, and send any packing peanuts they receive to UPS for reuse.
 They make notepads from used paper, use old invoices for printing, and any plastic zipper bags they receive get sent to a local farmer for soil testing.
 Naturistas has a take a bag leave a bag system, and donates space for Boomerang Bags YQL to make reusable bags.
 They also sealed up their back door to improve the energy efficiency of the building!
 Congratulations to Naturistas on earning a Platinum Level Sustainable Business Certification!

 Round Table Board Gamerie is well on its way to becoming a sustainable business with their extensive recycling program.
 The staff recycle everything they can including cardboard, tin, paper, plastic, glass, and returnables.
-The board gamerie sources recyclable to go containers and discourage the use of straws.
-Their building has multiple LEDs, timers on the exterior lighting, and properly sealed windows and doors.
-Round Table has agreed to work with Environment Lethbridge to become more efficient and gain points towards their Sustainable Business Certification through our Small Business Energy Efficiency Program!
+The board gamerie sources recyclable to-go containers and discourages the use of straws.
+Their building has multiple LED lights, timers on the exterior lighting, and properly sealed windows and doors.
+Round Table agreed to work with Environment Lethbridge to become more efficient, and has achieved a Silver Level Sustainable Business Certification through our Small Business Energy Efficiency Program!